-Students are required to sign-in the office upon arriving at school after 8:10 am.
+Students are required to sign -in the office upon arriving at school after 8:10 a.m.
 Students will be given either a tardy, truancy or an excused absence upon parent notification.
-Students leaving before school regular dismissal time must sign-out through the office.
-Students will not be allowed to leave school grounds between the hours of 11 to 1 pm.
-The Only Exception will be: doctors appointments, Court appearances, or if a parent chooses to come to the school and check his/her students out of school.
-Upon returning to school, the student must produce evidence of their doctor's visit or court appearance.
+Students leaving school before regular dismissal time must clear and sign-out through the office.
+Students will not be allowed to leave school grounds between the hours of 11:00-1:00.
+The only exceptions will be: doctor's appt., court appearance, or if a parent chooses to come to the school and check his/her student out of school.
+Upon returning to school, the student must produce evidence of their doctor's visit or their court appearance.

 Parent contact with the office will be necessary before a student is cleared to sign out.
-If all efforts to contact a parent fail, an administrator may clear the sign out after the parent calls the school and an early dismissal slip will be sent to the student.
+If all efforts to contact a parent fail, an administrator may clear the sign out.
+After the parent calls the school, an early dismissal slip will be sent to the student.
 The student must bring this slip to the office to sign out.
 If the student does not sign out before leaving school, disciplinary action will be administered.
-If the student returns the same day, they must check back in with the office.
+If the student returns the same day they must check back in with the office.
 Students must remain in class until the last 10 minutes of that class hour in order to be counted present.
 If a student leaves before the last 10 minutes of the class, the student will be counted absent.
-The status of the absence will be according to the reason for the early dismissal.
+The absence will be according to the reason for the early dismissal.

 Green slips will not be issued to leave campus for lunch or personal errands.

 Failure to follow these guidelines will result in disciplinary action.